manojbusam/LLMApp-PineCone/README.md

-#  Search Engine with Vector Database Management with Evaluation & Deployment in K8
+#  Search Engine with Vector Database Management (Index, Query, Evaluate, Automate & Deploy in K8)

 ## About